Permanent immigration

 The Red-White-Red Card is issued for a period of 24 months and entitles you as the holder to fixed-term settlement and employment by the employer specified in your application.

-You are eligible for a Red-White-Red Card if you belong to one of the following groups:
+You may be eligible for a Red-White-Red Card if you belong to one of the following groups (subject to certain conditions):

 General Requirements for Issuing Residence Permits